 Enjoy the tricycle and jeepney rides going up and down the windy roads of Banaue and back, or if you’re feeling more active, take in a full panoramic view of the rows and rows of spectacular rice terraces from hiking viewpoints via the mountain town of Bontoc.

-Places to Stay in Banaue
+Where to Stay in Banaue

-Peoples Lodge is a good choice as it’s central, cheap (ranging 400 pesos ($8) to 1500 peso ($33) depending on the amount of beds and luxury you desire) and the restaurant downstairs is very tasty with good local food.
+Peoples Lodge is a good choice as it’s central, cheap (ranging 400 pesos ($8) to 1500 peso ($33) depending on the number of beds and luxury you desire) and the restaurant downstairs is very tasty with good local food.
 There’s also an awesome backdrop of rice terraces behind the lodge.

 Things to Do in Banaue

-Hike the Rice Terraces: Hike the rice terraces through to Bontoc, returning back to your guesthouse in the evening.
-You’ll walk an undulating path, passing by waterfalls, passing locals going about their daily work cultivating the rice fields that seemingly rise high into the clouds.
+The number one thing to do in Banaue!
+Hike the rice terraces through to Bontoc, returning back to your guesthouse in the evening.
+You’ll walk an undulating path, passing by waterfalls and locals going about their daily work cultivating the rice fields that seemingly rise high into the clouds.

 Roam through this small, populated town which seems to have more jeepneys and tricycles than people!
 You can visit local shops, markets and enjoy the small but local hustle and bustle of Banaue.

 This museum holds over 1,100 pieces of local cultural objects of Ifugao from tribal masks, spiritual figures, and other local tools and is definitely worth a day visit.

 Flying isn’t really an option to Banaue directly.
 The only feasible way would be to fly to Cauayan which is another 6 hours ride from Banaue anyway.
 Cebu Pacific offers this option.
 Although, unless you have your own aircraft, there is a private airport in Bagabag which is 1 hour away from Banaue!